Your go-to resource for protecting, cleaning, and restoring genuine leather, suede, and sustainable alternatives

 Routine Cleaning Tips

 Invest in a suede brush with two sides – one with wire bristles for removing dried mud and the other softer side for regular brushing.
-This tool is essential for maintaining suede.
+This tool is necessary for maintaining suede.

 Brush your suede garments after each wear to remove dust and prevent dirt buildup.
 Always brush in one direction to avoid damaging the nap.